-A getCapabilities operation returning service metadata will be added which will eventually obsolete the current FORMAT=METADATA mechanism.
+Note from the V1.0 document (this is still planned for a future version): a getCapabilities operation returning service metadata will be added which will eventually obsolete the current FORMAT=METADATA mechanism.
 As an addition to the interface, this change is expected to be backwards compatible with existing services.
-The getCapabilities operation is expected to be compatible with the VO Support Interface (VOSI) specification that the IVOA Grid & Web Services working group is currently defining (Rixon et al. 2007).
+The getCapabilities operation will be compatible with the VO Support Interfaces (VOSI) specification of the IVOA Grid & Web Services working group (GWS 2011).
 Additional changes are expected when other Grid and query language technology is integrated into the DAL interfaces including SSA.